 All these three small sentences have their own subjects and predicates (Most importantly verbs)

 2)We visited a place that was very old.

 3)He was absent yesterday because he was busy in household work.

 There are two main types of clauses in English.

 2)Sub-ordinate clause (Dependent clause)

-Definitions of a main clause and subordinate clause—
+Definitions of the main clause and subordinate clause—

-Eg. 1)She told a story which was interesting.
+Eg. 1)She told a story that was interesting.

 Explanation—Here —She told a story—-is the main clause because it explains its meaning by itself.

-Which was interesting —-is subordinate clause as it can’t express its meaning by itself, for that it depends on the main clause.
+Which was interesting is the subordinate clause as it can’t express its meaning by itself, for that it depends on the main clause.
 So it is called a subordinate clause.